RS2002/homepage/content/_index.md

       title: Recent News
       subtitle: ''
       text: |-
+        <span style="font-weight: bold;">2026.08</span>: Our paper "<span style="color: blue;">Association Between Phthalate Exposure and Immunosenescence, The Moderating Role of Physical Activity: A Population-Based Cross-Sectional Study</span>" has been submitted for possible publication.<br>
         <span style="font-weight: bold;">2026.07</span>: Our papers "<span style="color: blue;">RideGym: A Standardized Interface for Real-World Large-Scale Ride-Sharing System</span>" and "<span style="color: blue;">Optimizing Denoising Trajectories in DLLMs: A Lightweight Evolutionary Heuristic Approach</span>" have been submitted for possible publication.<br>
-        <span style="font-weight: bold;">2026.07</span>: We have released the first real-world large-scale ride-sharing simulator <a href="https://pypi.org/project/ride-gym/">RideGym</a> with standardized interface.
-The corresponding paper will be avilable soon. <br>
+        <span style="font-weight: bold;">2026.07</span>: We have released the first real-world large-scale ride-sharing simulator <a href="https://pypi.org/project/ride-gym/">RideGym</a> with standardized Gym interface.<br>
         <span style="font-weight: bold;">2026.07</span>: Our papers "<span style="color: blue;">Discriminatory Labor Management for On-Demand Meal Delivery Platforms with a Mixed Fleet of AVs and Human Couriers</span>" and "<span style="color: blue;">Joint Infrastructure Planning and Order Assignment for On-Demand Food-Delivery Services with Coordinated Drones and Human Couriers</span>" have been submitted for possible publication.<br>
         <span style="font-weight: bold;">2026.06</span>: I will serve as the chair of Workshop on Sensing, Prediction, and Decision Management, <a href="https://www.iciscc.org/">ICISCC 2026</a>, held by Central South University.
 The call for paper is now available <a href="https://mp.weixin.qq.com/s/v8UrpG8G_4H8yeYHBvPPWA">here</a>.<br>
         <span style="font-weight: bold;">2026.05</span>: I was awarded the HKUST Red Bird Award 2026, thanks to the guidance, support, and nomination of Prof. Sen Li.<br>